keybase/bot-sshca/docs/troubleshooting.md

 that is needed in order to communicate with the CA chatbot.
 If you are only in a few teams, this is relatively fast (1-2 seconds for <10 teams) but this can become much slower as the number of teams increases (6 seconds for 100 teams in my benchmarks).
-This complex start up procedure can be avoided by setting a default bot via `kssh --set-default-bot catbotname` which should reduce kssh's startup time considerably.
+This complex start up procedure can be avoided by setting a default bot via `kssh --set-default-bot cabotname` which should reduce kssh's startup time considerably.

 # kssh times out